 On February 28, 2012, the Compensation Committee awarded 90,000 stock options to the Company's Chairman, President and Chief Executive, John V. Winfield to purchase up to 90,000 shares of common stock.
 The per share exercise price of the options is \$19.77 which is the fair value of the Company's Common Stock as reported on NASDAQ on February 28, 2012.
 The options expire ten years from the date of grant.
 The options are subject to both time and market-based vesting requirements, each of which must be satisfied before the options are fully vested and eligible to be exercised.
 Pursuant to the time vesting requirements, the options vest over a period of five years, with 18,000 options vesting upon each one-year anniversary of the date of grant.
 Pursuant to the market vesting requirements, the options vest in increments of 18,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$19.77) of the options.
 To satisfy this requirement, the common stock must trade at that increased level for a period of at least ten trading days during any one quarter.
-As of June 30, 2020, all of these options have met the market vesting requirements.
+As of June 30, 2021, all these options have met the market vesting requirements.
+On January 21, 2022, Mr. Winfield exercised the 90,000 vested stock options by surrendering 35,094 shares of the Company's common stock at fair value as payment of the exercise price, resulting in a net issuance to him of 54,906 shares.
+No additional compensation expense was recorded related to the issuance.

 On December 26, 2013, the Compensation Committee authorized, subject to shareholder approval, a grant of non-qualified and incentive stock options for an aggregate of 160,000 shares (the "Option Grant") to the Company's President and Chief Executive Officer, John V. Winfield.
 The stock option grant was approved by shareholders on February 19, 2014.
-The grant of stock options was made pursuant to, and consistent with, the 2010 Incentive Plan, as proposed to be amended.
+The grant of stock options was made pursuant to, and consistent with, the 2010 Incentive Plan.
 The non-qualified stock options are for 133,195 shares and have a term of ten years, expiring on December 26, 2023, with an exercise price of \$18.65 per share.
 The incentive stock options are for 26,805 shares and have a term of five years, expiring on December 26, 2018, with an exercise price of \$20.52 per share.
 In accordance with the terms of the 2010 Incentive Plan, the exercise prices were based on 100% and 110%, respectively, of the fair market value of the Company's common stock as determined by reference to the closing price of the Company's common stock as reported on the NASDAQ Capital Market on the date of grant.
 The stock options are subject to time vesting requirements, with 20% of the options vesting annually commencing on the first anniversary of the grant date.
 In December 2018, Mr. Winfield exercised the 26,805 vested incentive stock options by surrendering 17,439 shares of the Company's common stock at fair value as payment of the exercise price, resulting in a net issuance to him of 9,366 shares.
-No additional compensation expense was recorded related to the issuance
+No additional compensation expense was recorded related to the issuance.